-Examples may include - Student spreads nasty rumors at school about another person, in conversation, in a note, or through e-mail or instant messaging.
+Examples may include - Student spreads nasty rumors at school about another person, in conversation, in a note, or through cyberbullying to include e-mail, instant messaging or other forms of social media.
 Student repeatedly teases another person in a mean way, calling him/her inappropriate names, making fun of his/her appearance, or the way he/she talks, dresses, or acts.